adrienne/modl_social_widgets.ee_addon/readme.md

 ## Google Analytics Social Widget Tracking

-We currently support both widget_js as well as the Universal analytics approach; however, not both at the same time.
-You will need to decide on which.
+We currently support both widget_js as well as the new Universal Analytics approach; however, not both at the same time.
+You will need to decide on which approach to use to employ this add-on.

 Google Analytics Tracking is supported for: